The South Asian community celebrates the victory of pride

-In a unanimous verdict, a five-judge verdict, the Supreme Court of India struck down the British colonial era law – Article 377 – decriminalising consensual gay sex.
+In a unanimous verdict, a five-judge bench of the Supreme Court of India struck down the British colonial era law – Article 377 – decriminalising consensual gay sex.
 The ruling is a victory for millions who have faced discrimination due to the 150-year-old law; and finally, one of the last few Victorian era laws have been repealed.

 The five-judge bench repealed one of the worst legacies of colonial era rule and along with that gave the LGBTQ community a broader ruling on them to live free from persecution.

-With a population of 1.21 billion people and being the largest democracy in the world, this ruling has a greater impact, which transcends the borders of India.
+With a population of 1.21 billion people, and being the largest democracy in the world, this ruling has a greater impact which transcends the borders of India.
 This landmark judgement will have direct implications for other Commonwealth nations that still outlaw homosexuality and to the Indian diaspora worldwide.
 The case for decriminalisation was being fought by the former attorney general Mukul Rohatgi who aptly mentioned that the “order of nature referred to in Section 377 was not that of ancient Indian culture but rather the Victorian morals of the 1860s”.

 The repealing of the law has been supported by many including the likes of Sri Sri Ravi Shankar of the Art of Living and ISHA Foundation‘s Sadhguru Jaggi Vasudev besides social activists and NGO’s, while the opposition came from the Church bodies who fought against the decriminalisation.